-If you are having difficulty getting your child to cooperate with you, or to listen, or maybe you are feeling like your child is angry with you, or even rejecting you, it’s likely that spending some time focusing on CONNECTING could make a positive difference to your relationship.
+If you are having difficulty getting your child to cooperate with you, or to listen, or maybe you are feeling like your child is angry with you, or even rejecting you, it’s likely that spending some time focusing on connection will make a positive difference to your relationship.

 Connection is at the core of positive parenting.
 One of my favourite parenting authors, Lawrence J. Cohen, even goes so far as to say that,